The best true crime podcasts

 The mother of all crime podcasts.
-The first series of Serial saw Sarah Koenig and her team re-investigating the murder of a Baltimore teenager in 1999.
+The first series of Serial saw Sarah Koenig and her team re-investigating the murder of a Baltimore teenager that took place in 1999.
 The twists and turns of Koenig’s exploration into whether or not Adnan Syed was wrongly convicted of the murder of his ex-girlfriend Hae Min Lee, puts the best fictional whodunnits to shame and has captivated listeners around the world.
+Series two delves into the story of Bowe Bergdahl, a soldier who disappeared in Afghanistan for five years, while series three investigates the criminal justice system, one Cleveland courthouse at a time.

 They Walk Among Us